 State Senate | 12th District (Waikiki, Ala Moana)

-Born in Fallbrook, CA. In Hawaii since 1969, arrived from Philippines
+Born in Honolulu, Hawaii.
+In Hawaii from birth

 Job history past 10 years: